 This process applies only to situations where bullying is alleged.
-Disciplinary incidents will be reported using the school disciplinary action process.
+Disciplinary incidents will be reported using the school disciplinary action process or the collective bargaining agreement, as appropriate.
+Investigations of staff members alleged to be engaging in bullying behavior may, upon the discretion of the administration, be conducted with different procedures than those reported below.